Grid Diary

 Backend structure

 At first, I had all my routes packed in a backend.py file which was chaotic not to say the least.
-I discovered how to use Blueprints by reading part XV of Miguel Grinberg’s Flask Mega Tutorial.
-1. They are pieces of functionality that modularize your app.
+I discovered how to use Blueprints by reading part XV of Miguel Grinberg’s Flask Mega Tutorial 1..
+They are pieces of functionality that modularize your app.
 For example, you can have a CLI blueprint to handle all database related operations.
 Another blueprint could be used to store the routes that handle GET and POST requests.
-The image below is how I organized my backend directory.
+The figure below is how I organized my backend directory.

 from flask import Flask